Mintos Auto Invest | Here is my Strategy

 Mintos Auto Invest – Custom Strategy

 Most of the Mintos investors, me included, set up their Auto Invest individually using the Custom Strategies.
+You can reach the option by choosing Invest in the top bar menu and clicking on Auto Invest and Create New Auto Invest strategy.

-Mintos Auto Invest Tips
+My Mintos Auto Invest Strategy

 Setting up the Mintos Auto Invest might be overwhelming for investors that are just starting out investing in P2P loans.